 And of course, there is some benchmarking to do in your analysis.
 Understanding your competitors and their online strategies goes a long way towards implementing a successful online campaign.
 Without competitor research, how will you know which media, what messaging and how to differentiate online?

-Step 2: Set your Goals & Objectives
+Step 2: Set Your Goals & Objectives

 If you haven’t already worked out what you’re aiming to achieve, it’s time to set your goals and objectives.

-While your goal may be to make more sales, to get there you may need to increase product or brand awareness amongst your target market, or increase purchasing intent.
+While your goal may be to make more sales, to get there you may need to increase product or brand awareness amongst your target market, increase demand or increase purchasing intent.
 These objectives will guide the types of digital marketing you do.
 Think carefully about where you want to get to (goals) and what it is that you need to achieve or change to get there (objectives).